jahidneub/AI-Course/README.md

 Minimax: Decision rule for minimizing the possible loss.
 BFS: Explores level by level.
-DFS: Explores as deep as possible before backtracking.

-vi. 🚀 Applications of these Algorithms:
+DFS: Explores as deep as possible before backtracking. vi. 🚀 Applications of these Algorithms
 A*: GPS Navigation, Pathfinding in Games
 AO*: Problem solving in logic and knowledge bases
 Beam Search: NLP tasks like machine translation